ipums/ipumspy/docs/source/extracts.rst

 Extract Objects
 ---------------

-All IPUMS data collection currently supported by `ipumspy` are microdata collections; extracts for these data collections can be constructed and submitted to the IPUMS API using the `MicrodataExtract` class.
+All IPUMS data collection currently supported by `ipumspy` are microdata collections; extracts for these data collections can be constructed and submitted to the IPUMS API using the :class:`ipumspy.api.extract.MicrodataExtract` class.
 The minimum required arguments are 1) an IPUMS collection id, 2) a list of sample ids, and 3) a list of variable names.

 For example: